Tens of thousands march in London in far-right and pro-Palestine protests

-Tens of thousands march in London in separate immigration, pro‑Palestinian protests
+UK: Tens of thousands march in London in two separate protests

 UK: Large scale far-right and pro-Palestine protests in London